 Patti Smith is an influential American singer whose career started in the early seventies.
-She is acknowledged, among other things, as one of the main predecessors of punk rock.
+She is regarded, among other things, as one of the most important predecessors of punk rock.

 We will review some of Patti Smith’s influences in detail below: